 - Buildings with grade less than 3

 - Building two or greater.
 (EMV is generated for building one only.)

 - If total EMV is less than base land value

 - Lot size less than 100 square feet

-- Building condition is fair or poor

-- Accessory only parcels

-- Obsolescence % > 0

-- Percent Complete < 100%
+- Percent complete is less than 100%

+- Obsolescence >0

+- Net Condition>0

-Of the improved parcels in the population, 3046 parcels increased in value.
-They were comprised of 593 single family and townhouse residences on commercially zoned land and 2453 single family residences or other parcels.
+Of the improved parcels in the population, 2,165 parcels increased in value.
+They were comprised of 18 single family residences on commercially zoned land and 2,147 single family residences or other parcels.

-Of the vacant land parcels greater than \$1,000, 19 parcels increased in value.
+Of the vacant land parcels greater than \$1,000, 23 parcels increased in value.
 Tax exempt parcels were excluded from the number of parcels increased.